Fraud and Identity Theft Protection

 Smishing: Smishing is a form of phishing that uses text messages sent to a user falsely claiming to be a legitimate company.
 The message will direct the text message recipient to a website or to call a phone number where they are asked for personal information.
 The website or phone number is bogus and set up only to steal the user’s information.

-Vishing: Vishing typically involves using a telephone in an attempt to acquire sensitive financial information, again masquerading as a legitimate company.
+Vishing: Vishing typically involves using a telephone to acquire sensitive financial information, again masquerading as a legitimate company.
 The call may direct the recipient to visit a website or call a number where you are then asked to update your personal information.
 The website or phone number is bogus and set up only to steal the user’s information.

 Malware (aka malicious software): Malware is software designed to infiltrate a computer system without the owner’s informed consent.
 Malware can include computer viruses, worms, trojan horses, spyware and other malicious and unwanted software.
 You can get malware by opening a deceptive email (phishing) or text (smishing) and clicking on the attachment or link provided.
 Once malware is downloaded on your computer or mobile device it is often used to collect personal data and spy on your online activities.